 Is predatory pricing illegal in the U.S.?

-There is a long history of legislation against monopolistic behavior in the United States, and predatory pricing comes under that banner.
-American antitrust laws exist to preserve competition in the market, and according to those laws, most forms of predatory pricing are illegal.
+Predatory pricing is a monopolistic practice, and there is a long history of legislation against monopolistic behavior in the United States, with predatory pricing coming under that banner.
+American antitrust laws exist to preserve competition in the market and minimize monopoly power, and according to those laws, most forms of predatory pricing are illegal.

 A pricing strategy is considered predatory if its goal is to price competitors out of the market.
-However, it’s hard to prove monopolistic intent behind predatory pricing, as companies can insist that their pricing was lowered for other reasons.
+However, it’s hard to prove monopolization behind predatory pricing, as companies can insist that their pricing was lowered for other reasons.

 If pricing is set lower by a business for reasons other than to eliminate competitors, then pricing is not considered predatory.
 There are various legitimate sales strategies that involve the use of competitive price-lowering practices, for example, penetration pricing in which a company temporarily lowers its prices by a small percentage in order to capture a larger market share and penetrate more deeply into the market.